autogram-is/cg-web/README.md

 ## Deploying local changes to staging

-Deployment to Cloudways is conducted via SFTP to the staging server; copying the complete `public_html/wp-content/themes/cumminggroup` and `public_html/wp-content/plugins/cg-core` directories to their respective locations on the staging server will .
-During development, the `public_html/wp-content/plugins/cg-migrate` plugin is also used to perform automated migration and bulk content fixes but can be disabled and/or removed before final deployment.
+Deployment to Cloudways is conducted via SFTP to the staging server; the Cumming Group custom theme and support code is located in:

+- `public_html/wp-content/plugins/cg-core`
+- `public_html/wp-content/themes/cumminggroup`

+Deployment consists of copying those two directories to their respective locations on the staging server.

 ## Deploying a CloudWays staging server to Production